tanyaweaver/python-dev-accelerator/source/lectures/intro_to_python_2.rst

 In this lecture we'll get to know more about some of the core constructs of Python programming:

 * Functions
-* Booleans and Conditionals
+* Conditionals and Booleans
-* Looping and Containers
+* Simple Looping and Containers
 * Modules and Packages

 .. slide:: Quick Review